When building your brand protection strategy, do you think of your brand first or your customers first? The answer is likely your brand! Many brands…

 You have to ensure that your third-party sellers are authorized to sell your products and do it in a way that keeps the brand’s promise to consumers.
 Your authorized 3Ps should be meeting your material safety guidelines; whether it be a cold ship, hot ship, labeling, hazmat, or general packaging.

-How can brands use POTOO’s brand protection services to track third-party sellers and how can it improve the quality of a brand’s shipping practices?
+How can companies use POTOO’s brand protection services to track third-party sellers and how can it improve the quality of a brand’s shipping practices?

-We can crack down on unauthorized 3P sellers so they can specifically see who the offenders are, where they’re located, and put in place a communications plan to identify sourcing.
+POTOO can crack down on unauthorized 3P sellers so brands can specifically see who the offenders are, where they’re located, and put a communications plan in place to identify sourcing.
 Often we see someone selling products out of a garage in New Mexico in the summer or a warehouse without air conditioning in Texas.
 Many of the challenges we’re seeing are coming from smaller brands that have chased volume through distributors to fuel growth and are at the edge of losing control.
 The large multi-channel retailers like Target, Walmart, and Kroeger are reading your product’s reviews about these issues that haven’t been addressed, and it makes it much tougher to get expansion at brick and mortar locations.

 What other shipping malpractices do you see, and do they persist year-round?